---->

 as explained by him in De Magnete book 2 chapter 2.
 He saw action

-between 2 bodies as needing some form of contact, and so concluded
+between 2 bodies as needing some type of 'contact', and so concluded

 that at-a-distance action must involve something being emitted by

-one body and contacting the other body.
-But he saw contact as not
+one body and reaching the other body.
+But he saw signal 'contact' as not

 needing to involve pushing and concluded that the attraction,